BarisTerbillioglu/BarisTerbillioglu/README.md

 -  Hi, I’m @BarisTerbillioglu
--  I am a freshman at Bilkent University
+-  I am a third year student at Bilkent University
--  I am currently learning Java
+-  I am currently interested in developing web applications using different frameworks such as .NET and Spring Boot.

 <!---
 BarisTerbillioglu/BarisTerbillioglu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.